nogibjj/MiniProject9_ShiyueZhou/README.md

 ## Project Structure

-<h/> Jupyter Notebook with: </h>
+* <h/> **Jupyter Notebook with:** </h>
--- Cells that perform descriptive statistics using Polars or Panda.
+- Cells that perform descriptive statistics using Polars or Panda.
--- Tested by using nbval plugin for pytest
+- Tested by using nbval plugin for pytest
-<h/> Makefile with the following: </h>
+* <h/> **Makefile with the following:** </h>
--- Run all tests (must test notebook and script and lib)
+- Run all tests (must test notebook and script and lib)
--- Formats code with Python black
+- Formats code with Python black
--- Lints code with Ruff
+- Lints code with Ruff
--- Installs code via:  pip install -r requirements.txt
+- Installs code via:  pip install -r requirements.txt
 <h/> </h>
--- test_script.py to test script
+*   test_script.py to test script
--- test_lib.py to test library
+* test_lib.py to test library
 -- Pinned requirements.txt
 -- Gitlab Actions performs all four Makefile commands with badges for each one in the README.md